Beware of Improper ERTC Claims Threatening Your Transactions

 For more information on how to ensure and maintain a defensible stance, connect with our experts.

-Copyright © 2023, CBIZ, Inc. All rights reserved.
-Contents of this publication may not be reproduced without the express written consent of CBIZ.
+© Copyright CBIZ, Inc. and CBIZ CPAs P.C. (together, “CBIZ”).
+All rights reserved.
+Use of the material contained herein without the express written consent of the firms is prohibited by law.
 This publication is distributed with the understanding that CBIZ is not rendering legal, accounting or other professional advice.
 The reader is advised to contact a tax professional prior to taking any action based upon this information.
 CBIZ assumes no liability whatsoever in connection with the use of this information and assumes no obligation to inform the reader of any changes in tax laws or other factors that could affect the information contained herein.

 In this article, we'll shed light on why R&D is a smartinvestment during a recession and how companies can navigate the R&Dlandscape to come out on top.